9yiyi9/Superconductive-low-coded-ML/README.md

 **[Superconductive_final.py]:**

 Superconductive_final.py is the streamlit API written in python with streamlit modules.
 This displays the each of the sections for the application.
 User can download our Superconductive.py and start building their data pipeline.
-This interactive modules start with users uploading their csv into our drop down section.
+The platform is a very user-friendly and users can simply go over the specific sections [refer to the Code Structure below for more information] and choose methods they want to apply as well as the columns that they want to apply to.

+**[Data]:**

+This folder contains our test CSV dataset - Titanic to test the machine learning pipeline we built.
+Titanic contains a variety of datatypes, which our low coded machine learning can apply various data transformations and feature transformation methods.

+To get started, user should upload their csv file to the drop box.
 Then Superconductive will show user a high level overview of their dataset and produces a missing data proportions heat map.
 It will automatically drop the columns that have more than 50% of missing values and replace the other missing values with a median value.
 Based on this users will have an understanding weather or not their dataset has missing values that should be treated or dropped.
-Then remaining steps will be a very user-friendly and interactivity where users will simply go over the specific sections [refer to the Code Structure below for more information] and choose the selections you want to apply and which columns you want to apply to.

-**[Data]:**

-This folder contains our titanic dataset, which is a csv that we used to build our machine learning data pipeline.
-This dataset contains a variety of datatypes, which our low coded machine learning can apply various data transformations and feature transformation methods

 **[Code Structure]**